Typhoon Janis: Japan

 On Honshu, 830 ha of crops were damaged in Wakayama prefecture, which was estimated at ¥461 million.
 Three people sustained injuries and twenty-five homes were damaged in Hyōgo Prefecture.
 A total of 120 dwellings were damaged or destroyed and roads were damaged in 189 spots.
 Across five cities, nearly 13,000 lost power.
 Damage was estimated at ¥710 million.
 A total of 917 power lines were downed in Hiroshima Prefecture.
 Forty flights were cancelled at the Hiroshima Airport while roads were damaged at more than locations.
 Across the southern portion of the prefecture, 19 landslides happened.
 Additionally, 428 homes were damaged and 25 other houses were destroyed.
 Damage estimates reached ¥2.11 billion.
 Heavy rain caused rivers alongside the Japan National Route 315 to overflow its banks, which resulted in street flooding.
 A total of 165 homes were damaged in Yamaguchi Prefecture.
 Damaged was estimated at ¥1.08 billion.
 Five people were killed in Kyoto Prefecture, including two swimmers that drowned offshore.
 Twenty-two trains were cancelled on the afternoon on August 9 in Tottori prefecture.
 Further north, lightning strikes led to 5,500 units losing power in Wakabayashi-ku, 1,300 others on Ōshima Island, and 1,300 others on Yamamoto.
 Six dwellings were damaged in Aomori Prefecture.
 There, 12 roads were damaged and 2,556 power units were knocked out.
 Seventy trains were cancelled in Hokkaido Prefecture.
 A total of 101 homes were damaged and 53 were destroyed, which resulted 437 homeless individuals.
 Sixty households were ordered to evacuate by officials.
 Damage there was roughly ¥7.2 billion.

-Typhoon Janis was the final of two successive systems to move over the Japanese archipelago, with Tropical Storm Irving proceeding it.
+Typhoon Janis was the final of two successive systems to move over the Japanese archipelago, with Tropical Storm Irving preceding it.
 Nationwide, twelve fatalities were reported and another was initially reported as missing.
 Sixty-seven others sustained injuries.
 A total 1,561 houses were destroyed while 1,508 others were flooded.
 Moreover, 47 ships and 4,802 ha were damaged.
 High winds and torrential rains caused the temporary loss of electricity to 350,000 homes across the southernmost of Japan's four main islands.
 An eight-hour suspension of high speed rail to Kyushu stranded over 20,000 people at Hiroshima Station.
 Over 80 domestic flights in Kyushu were cancelled, which left an estimated 45,000 travelers stranded.
 Monetary damage totaled ¥74 billion (US$584 million).